top of page

 Three years later, in 2025, Perez shared her story with a number of conservative and partisan reporters, including Luke Rosiak of the Daily Wire, Walter Curt Jr. of WC Dispatch, and Nomani of the Fairfax Times.
 Interestingly, all three of these reporters had close ties to the Youngkin administration:

-From August to October 2025, the blogger and Fairfax Times reporter shared lurid details, Perez’s secretly recorded meetings with FCPS, interviews with Perez, letters supposedly written by the students involved, etc., Their publications used the term “allegedly” so extensively that some Fairfax County critical thinkers had deep suspicions about the veracity of the story early on.
+From August to October 2025, the Ohio blogger and Fairfax Times reporter shared lurid details including: Perez’s secretly recorded meetings with FCPS, interviews with Perez, letters supposedly written by the students involved, etc. However, their reporting on the Centreville HS "scandal" used the term “allegedly” so extensively that some Fairfax County critical thinkers had deep suspicions about the veracity of the story early on.
 Why?
-Because “allegedly” is a term used by reporters when reporting accusations; however, when it is overused, it can make stories appear untrustworthy.
+Because “allegedly” may be a term used by reporters to report on accusations; however, when it is overused, it can make stories appear untrustworthy.

-The story even inspired an August 28, 2025 rally by anti-abortion groups (e.g, the Family Foundation), attended by Republican Lt.
-Governor candidate John Reid, because he was busy trying to make a name for himself in advance of the November 2025 election.
-They imported most of their rallygoers from out of town, and most of their speeches were influenced by Curt’s and Nomani’s reporting of this four-year old unconfirmed story about the “scandal” at Centreville HS.
+On August 28, 2025, the story even inspired (or was leveraged by) a rally of anti-abortion groups (e.g., the Family Foundation).
+Republican Lt.
+Governor candidate John Reid, busy trying to make a name for himself in advance of the November 2025 election, used the fake scandal in his stump speech.
+The Family Foundation imported most of their rallygoers from out of town, and their speeches were influenced by Curt’s and Nomani’s reporting of this four-year old unconfirmed story about the “scandal” at Centreville HS.

-Curt and Nomani harshly dismissed this independent report.
-Nomani referred to it as a “burn book” that “FCPS will have to delete from its website.”
+Immediately, Curt and Nomani harshly dismissed the findings of the independent report.
+Nomani referred to it as a “burn book,” and stated that “FCPS will have to delete from its website.”
 Curt was a bit more colorful with his response, calling FCPS a bunch of “losers,” “liars,” and “scumbags.”

 The supplemental investigation included another letter to Senator Bill Cassidy and an Appendix that responded to statements made by both Perez and her counsel, Americans United for Life (AUL), which the independent investigators found to further undermine her allegations.
 The Appendix further outlined major concerns, such as: